kappapiana/reveal.js/markdown/monaco.md

 **Array**
   https://array.eu

+Munich, November 2018
 ---

 ## What's the matter?

-- Cooperative writing
+- Cooperative writing, a nightmare for a lawyer and a developer alike
 - Do you trust your counterparts?
 - How do you deal with drafting?
-- How many draft copies of your contract you have and how can you track who's modified what?
+- How many draft copies of your contract do you have and how can you track who's modified what?
+<li class="fragment"> Is there a better way?</li>

 ---